websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/introduction-to-themes.md

 Themes are also a powerful tool for modifying the behavior of different parts of your Site.

-* You can add context variables usable in your Page Templates<!--Add link when available--> so that these templates can hook into the functionality of your theme.
+* You can add context variables usable in your [Page Templates](../../creating-pages/adding-pages/creating-a-page-template.md) so that these templates can hook into the functionality of your theme.

 * You can set variable values<!--Add link when available--> with your theme to influence the behavior of existing functionality in DXP.